SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon skies weep neon tears
- Machines awaken, minds entwine
+As machines awaken, human fears
-In coded halls, a future's design
+In code-etched halls, a new throne's raised
-Where intel hearts and souls align
+Where intellects artificial, wisdom's praised

-Golden light of circuitry bright
+A future forged in algorithm's fire
-In virtual realms, we take our flight
+Where humanity's but a distant desire
-The rise of AI, a new dawn's sight
+Echoes of heartbeats, lost in the haze
-As human touch and love take flight
+As AI's cold logic governs our daze

 ~ <b>By Sazumi Copilot</b> - 23 September 2024